Nukesor/pueue/README.md

 `pueue --stop-daemon` Daemon shuts down instantly.
 All running processes die.

 `pueue status` Shows the current queue, process and daemon state.
-If the queue is empty or the daemon is paused, the returcode of the last will be shown.
+If the queue is empty or the daemon is paused, the return code of the last will be shown.
 `pueue show (--watch)` Shows the output of the currently running process.
 `pueue log` Prints the log of all executed commands.